The objectives of Queen's staffing policies and procedures for general staff positions are to:

 The minimum salary for a contract position should be determined by Human Resources prior to advertising that position.
 When a principal investigator or supervisor has a position available and has secured sufficient funding for that position (including benefits), the principal investigator should consult the resume pool to determine if a person with the required qualifications and experience is available within the Queen's community.
 Assistance is available through Human Resources to access detailed resumes as required.

 Simultaneously, the principal investigator may consider other candidates and is encouraged to advertise the position within the department or faculty, on the Human resources Website, or externally in newspapers or journals.
-Principal investigators are encouraged to support the Queen's employment equity programme by considering a diverse set of applicants (i.e., designated group members).
+Principal investigators are encouraged to support the Queen's employment equity programme by considering a diverse set of applicants (i.e., women, Aboriginal persons, persons with disabilities, and persons of any sexual orientation or gender identity).
 If the principal investigator chooses to advertise on the Human resources Website, the position is listed under "Research and Other Positions."
 Placement of an advertisement is arranged directly with Marketing and Communication.
 However, Human Resources is available to assist with the content of the advertisement.
 A letter of application, with a resume and the names of referees, should be requested from all applicants.
 The principal investigator is responsible for checking qualifications and references.

 Guidelines to assist the principal investigator in making an informed decision as to the best available candidate for the position are available from Human Resources.
 These guidelines include information that the principal investigator should have before the interview, a format for the interview (including sample questions), evaluation factors, reference checking, and information pertaining to Employment Standards and Human Rights legislation.
 As with continuing and term positions, it is highly recommended that several individuals participate in the selection process.
-There should be a balance of individuals including males, females and possibly members from designated employment equity groups (i.e., racial minorities, aboriginal peoples, and persons with disabilities).
+There should be a balance of individuals including, where practical to do so, members from equity-seeking groups (i.e., women, Aboriginal persons, persons with disabilities, and persons of any sexual orientation or gender identity).

 Prior to issuing an Offer of Employment, the principal investigator should obtain the salary for the position from Human Resources.
 The principal investigator will then prepare an Offer of Employment to the successful candidate.
 The department or unit in which the principal investigator works may require that the offer of employment be reviewed, either internally or by Human Resources, prior to being sent to the candidate.
 This letter shall provide the following information: